subwaymatch/jupygrader/docs/api.md

 === "With Configuration"

     ```python
-    from jupygrader import grade_notebooks, GradingItemConfig
+    from jupygrader import grade_notebooks, GradingItem

-    # Grade with GradingItemConfig for more options
+    # Grade with GradingItem for more options
-    item1 = GradingItemConfig(
+    item1 = GradingItem(
         notebook_path='path/to/notebook1.ipynb',
         output_path='path/to/output1',
         copy_files=['data1.csv']
     )

-    item2 = GradingItemConfig(
+    item2 = GradingItem(
         notebook_path='path/to/notebook2.ipynb',
         output_path=None, # Will output to the same path as the notebook2.ipynb file
         copy_files={